heidibaum/heidibaum.github.io/people.md

 ### Contributors
 **ManyBabies** is all about our amazing team of contributors from around the world.
 For a detailed index of contributors (& institutions, countries, studies), visit the [**MB** contributor dashboard](https://manybabies.shinyapps.io/shiny_mb_map/).

-> If you are a ManyBabies contributor, please fill out the form on the bottom of this page to be added to the dashboard.
+> **If you are a ManyBabies contributor**, please fill out the form on the bottom of this page to be added to the dashboard.

-> To update your information (e.g., change of affiliation or name, add a new study), you can either fill out the form below or [email us](mailto:manybabiesconsortium@gmail.com) with your updated information.
+> **To update your information** (e.g., change of affiliation or name, add a new study), you can either fill out the form below or [email us](mailto:manybabiesconsortium@gmail.com) with your updated information.

 ***